Marital and Family Therapy — D.M.F.T.

 Practice and supervisory skills

-Students will apply an in-depth understanding of theory to the practice of marital and family therapy interventions and program activities at the family, community, and societal levels—drawing on the core marriage and family therapy frameworks.
+Students will apply an in-depth understanding of theory as it relates to the practice of marital and family therapy interventions and program activities at the family, community, and societal levels—drawing on the core marriage and family therapy frameworks.
 They will develop sophistication in clinical, administrative, and supervisory skills necessary for multisystemic engagement.
 As it is COAMFTE-accredited, the D.M.F.T. degree program offers students the opportunity to complete the requirements for becoming an AAMFT-approved supervisor prior to graduation.

 Students will develop skills and understanding of the process of evaluation research related to marital and family therapy programs and services.
 This includes the ability to apply research findings to clinical practice and to utilize research findings in creative ways for the benefit of the general population.
 D.M.F.T. degree students will focus on evaluation of program performance and outcomes in practice-based settings.